AI experts sharing free tutorials to accelerate your business.

 Process:

-1. Cluster topics into stable buckets: Policy Basics, Premium and Billing, Coverage Scope and Exclusions, Endorsements and Riders, Claims and Status, Cancellation and Non-Renewal, Account and Access, Privacy and Data, Contacts and Emergencies
+1. Cluster topics into stable buckets: Policy Basics, Premium and Billing, Coverage Scope and Exclusions, Endorsements and Riders, Claims and Status, Cancellation and Non-Renewal, Account and Access, Privacy and Data, Contacts and Emergencies, Medicare-specific (MOOP / IRMAA / Star Rating / SEP triggers / scope-of-appointment / annual enrollment) where the product is Medicare, Health-benefits-specific (prior-auth / step-therapy / formulary / AI-driven adjudication disclosure under IN HB 1271 / AL SB 63) where the product is health.

-2. Mine the source documents for the phrases, defined terms, and exact citations supporting each bucket; build a citation map (form number, section, page, effective date) before writing answers
+2. Mine the source documents for the phrases, defined terms, and exact citations supporting each bucket; build a citation map (form number, section, page, effective date, jurisdictional variant) before writing any answer.

 • Question — Asked the way a real policyholder would ask it, not the way a lawyer would write it